tonethar/IGME-430-Spring-2021/hw-notes/HW-create-react-app-plus-express.md

 2) Now we are going to run `create-react-app` - which will generate a skeleton of a React app for us

 - type `npx create-react-app client` - this will create a new React template (and folder) for us named **client**
+- if this is the first time you are running  `create-react-app`, you will get prompted to download it (say yes!)
-- be prepared for this downloading/installing will take a while!
+- be prepared for this downloading/installing process to take a while!

 3)